Returning to normal activities

 - when you can start doing exercise.

-While it is very normal to feel nervous about starting activity again, it's important for your health and wellbeing to return to your normal activities and look at ways you can reduce your risk through lifestyle changes.
+While it is very normal to feel nervous about starting activity again, it's important for your health and wellbeing to do so.
+You'l also need to look at ways you can reduce your risk through lifestyle changes.

 In the first few weeks following your heart attack, the focus should be on short bouts or 'snacks' of activity.
 For example, initially you may start by doing several two to three minute walks to your neighbour's mailbox throughout the day.